MC10Inc/biostamp-android/README.md

 ## Requirements

-The minimum required Android SDK version for applications built with this SDK is API level 24 (Android 7.0 Nougat).
-The application will not run on older devices.
+This SDK requires Android 7.0 Nougat (API level 24) or higher.
+It will not work on older devices.

-The application must enable [Java 8 language features][1].
+Your application must enable [Java 8 language features][1].

-The device that the application runs on must support at minimum Bluetooth 4.0 with Bluetooth Low Energy (BLE).
+Your application must run on a device that supports Bluetooth 4.0 with Bluetooth Low Energy (BLE).
 Bluetooth 4.0 or 4.1 is sufficient for command and control of the sensor but data throughput is slow.
 Bluetooth 4.2 provides acceptable data throughput, and Bluetooth 5.0 or newer provides a further improvement.

 ## Getting started

 ### GitHub Packages

-The SDK is supplied as an Android library which is hosted on [GitHub Packages][2].
+This SDK is supplied as an Android library hosted by [GitHub Packages][2].
 To access the library, first [create a personal access token][3] with the `read:packages` scope for your GitHub account.
 To make the access token available to any Android Studio project, create a file in your home directory named `.gradle/gradle.properties`:

 ```